AlexBezuska/m-press/README.md

 # m-press
-Easily design press pages for your projects such as games and more, generates static html, nothing to install on a server.
+Easily design press pages for your projects such as games or other works.
+Generates static html - easy to host - nothing to install on a server.